 2. Listen to your body

 It’s important to stay in touch with how your body is feeling when you’re working out in pregnancy.
 So if the exercise feels uncomfortable, try adapting it to make it easier or stop.
 And if you can’t hold a conversation while you’re working out, take the intensity down a gear.
 “Remember that exercising when pregnant is really about remaining fit rather than pushing yourself too hard to become fit,” says Jess.

 Remember that exercising when pregnant is really about remaining fit rather than pushing yourself too hard to become fit

 3. Stay well-hydrated

-When you’re pregnant, you need lots of fluid to stay hydrated to give both you and your baby what you need so take plenty of sips from a water bottle when exercising.
+When you’re pregnant, you need lots of fluid to stay hydrated to give both you and your baby what you need so take plenty of sips from a water bottle when doing a pregnancy workout.